 The Leigh Yawkey Woodson Art Museum is committed to serving the diverse needs of its audience and ensuring that each Museum visit is barrier-free.

 The Museum’s campus and facilities are fully accessible to all individuals with mobility issues.
 Curbside van parking is available in the Museum’s lot nearest the main entrance; elevators, ramps, and automatic doors assure full access to gallery spaces.
+Artwork and labels are placed at heights designed to be viewed by all visitors, whether standing or seated.

 Art Beyond Sight